pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 Several other examples are provided in the [linked NoteBook](https://nbviewer.org/github/loco-philippe/NTV/blob/main/example/example_pandas.ipynb#2---Series)

 #### Table Schema JSON interface example
-In the example below, a DataFrame with several Table Schema data types is converted to JSON.
+In the example below (not yet implemented), a DataFrame with several Table Schema data types is converted to JSON.

 The DataFrame resulting from this JSON is identical to the initial DataFrame (reversibility).